KILTprotocol/sdk-js/docs/getting-started.md

 ```

 The messaging system is transport agnostic.
-Therefore, **during decryption** both the **sender identity and the validity of the message are checked automatically**.

 ```typescript
 const decrypted = Kilt.Message.decrypt(encrypted, attester)
 ```

-If the decryption process completes successfully, you can assume that the sender of message is also the owner of the claim.
+As sender identity and message validity are also checked during decryption, if the decryption process completes successfully, you can assume that the sender of the message is also the owner of the claim, as the two identites match.
 At this point the Attester has the original request for attestation object:

 ```typescript